2013 Mazda Mazda5 Performance

 The 2013 Mazda5 has a 2.5-liter four-cylinder engine that makes 157 horsepower.
 The Mazda5 is the only minivan that you can get with a manual transmission.
-A six-speed manual is standard and a five-speed automatic is option.
-The Mazda5 gets an EPA-estimated 22 mpg in the city and 28 mpg on the highway.
+A six-speed manual is standard and a five-speed automatic is optional.
+The Mazda5 gets an EPA-estimated 22/28 mpg city/highway.
 That's the best fuel economy in the class.

 Though they aren't blown away by its power, reviewers say that the 2013 Mazda5 has adequate pep for driving around town.
 Highway driving, several reviewers report, can highlight just how small the Mazda5's engine is, but most agree that the Mazda5 can handle highway driving, though you may spend a fair bit of time in the right lane.

 - "Regardless of transmission, the 5 is responsive from a stop and in around-town driving.
 It falls just short of feeling quick, however.
 It's reasonably peppy on the highway too, though passing maneuvers require plenty of throttle input.
 The manual transmission is well-geared, delivering a good balance between overall acceleration and highway cruising.
 The automatic shifts smoothly and provides timely downshifts." -- Consumer Guide

 - "Off-the-line acceleration is not the Mazda5's strength, but it redeems itself with its ability to hug corners and transmit road feel without compromising overall comfort." -- Kelley Blue Book

 - "Speed is another issue.
 The 5 seems to operate on its own schedule." -- New York Times (2012)